oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 ::

   -a : shows all resources with their properties
+  -r : show only properties of a resource
   -s : shows only resource states
   -l : shows only resource list
   -D : formats outputs in Perl Dumper